 You should talk to your parents and visit your doctor if you've had heartburn that doesn't seem to go away or any other symptoms of GERD for a while.

 If a doctor thinks you might have GERD, he or she will do a physical examination.
 Your doctor will also ask about any concerns and symptoms you have, your past health, your family's health, any medications you're taking, any allergies you may have, and other issues.
 This is called the medical history.

 If your doctor suspects you might have GERD, he or she may refer you to a pediatric gastroenterologist, a doctor who treats kids and teens who have diseases of the gastrointestinal system (the esophagus, stomach, intestines, and other organs that aid in digestion).

 Doctors sometimes run the following tests to diagnose GERD or rule out other possible problems:

-The following lifestyle changes can help the symptoms of GERD or even prevent the condition:
+The following lifestyle changes can help ease the symptoms of GERD or even prevent the condition:

 More powerful prescription drugs called proton pump inhibitors also reduce the amount of acid the stomach produces.
 Some of these are also available over-the-counter.
 Doctors also prescribe these for people with more severe or persistent GERD.

-Medications that belong to a class called prokinetics can also be used to try and reduce the frequency of reflux by strengthening the lower esophageal sphincter muscle and also helping the stomach empty faster.
+Medications that belong to a class called prokinetics also can be used to help reduce the frequency of reflux by strengthening the lower esophageal sphincter muscle and also helping the stomach empty faster.

 One possible long-term effect of GERD is something called Barrett's esophagus.
 In this condition, the cells in the esophagus change and become precancerous because they have been irritated by stomach acid for so long.
 Eventually, it may lead to cancer of the esophagus.
 Barrett's esophagus is mostly found in adults who have had GERD for many years.
 But you can help avoid it by dealing with your GERD now.